 The visions and imagery of the digital today is mainly created by the industry.
 Ubiquitous computing and intuitive datafication of our society finds expression in the perfect design of commercial digital spaces and the pricey digital devices sold there.
 It is suggesting clarity, intuitiveness and user-centered technology, while letting us forget the complicated issues behind the surface.
 For instance, the resource-intensive “third party” processing of data, which is the condition for miniaturized and intuitive ubiquitous technology.

 A lot of bits and bites are sweating and running behind under the brushed aluminum surfaces from processor to data center, squeezed into algorithms, merged with aspects of our personal identity and finally landing as relevant data on your tablet, in another “smart” device, or in a database at the other end of the world.
-On might ask, if Jonathan Iveˋs and Apple’s adaption of Dieter Rahmˋs design is an incremental transition or a break with the design principles – blurrying functions instead forming an object referring to its functions.
+On might ask, if Jonathan Iveˋs and Apple’s adaption of Dieter Rahmˋs design is an incremental transition or a break with the design principles.
+Form follows function – but it is obfuscating tracking, connection and integration in a closed platform ecosystem.
 If we would look at this design as representative of the whole issue, the question appears, if the PR machine is not creating an utopia rather then describing scenarios for the near future.

 The imagery of digital transformation is suggesting a not too technology-like looking futurism, served by engineers in cloths and habits of missionaries and tackling systematically the earthly chaos with digital tidiness.
 Complexities, problems, or incompatibilities between vision and reality are banned behind a curtain of zeros and ones.
 There are so many zeros and ones in the imagery of digitalisation.